 We have formed the Cyberinfrastructure Center for Polar Science (CICPS) with experts in Polar Science, Remote Sensing and Cyberinfrastructure.
-This center includes The University of Kansas the lead CReSIS institution, Indiana University, which is internationally known for its broad expertise in research and infrastructure for eScience; and ECSU, a founding member of CReSIS with a center of excellence in remote sensing.
+This center includes the University of Kansas (KU), the lead CReSIS institution; Indiana University (IU), which is internationally known for its broad expertise in research and infrastructure for eScience; and Elizabeth City State University (ECSU), a founding member of CReSIS with a center of excellence in remote sensing.
 CICPS includes CReSIS institutions as collaborators and will drive PolarGrid to meet their goals while using the best-known technologies.
-Impressive institutional commitments include a new building and faculty lines at ECSU and resources and system support from Indiana University.
-We also commit the substantial initial effort needed to build the portal, workflow and Grid (Web) services that are required to make PolarGrid real.
+Impressive institutional commitments include a new building and faculty lines at ECSU, and resources and system support from IU.
+We also commit the substantial initial effort needed to build the portal, workflow, and Grid (Web) services that are required to make PolarGrid real.

-Dr. Linda Hayden, Center of Excellence in Remote Sensing Education and Research, Elizabeth City State University, haydenl@mindspring.com

-Dr. Geoffrey Fox, Community Grids Laboratory, Indiana University, gcf@cs.indiana.edu
+- Dr. Linda Hayden, Center of Excellence in Remote Sensing Education an Research, Elizabeth City State University, haydenl@mindspring.com - Dr. Geoffrey Fox, Community Grids Laboratory, Indiana University, gcf@cs.indiana.edu